 Can I sponsor or exhibit at a NAAG meeting?

-No, NAAG does not accept money for sponsorships or exhibitors, but you are welcome to attend the conferences as part of the general public.
+No, NAAG does not accept money for sponsorships or exhibitors, but you are welcome to attend public conferences as part of the general public.

 Am I member of NAAG?
 How do I join?